standardebooks/manual/9-metadata.rst

 #.
 Ebooks that are collections of short stories have the SE subject :string:`Shorts` as one of the SE subjects.

 #.
-Ebooks that are young adult or children’s books have the SE subject :string:`Childrens` as one of the SE subjects.
+Ebooks that are young adult or children’s books have the SE subject :string:`Children’s` as one of the SE subjects.

 Book descriptions
 *****************